-When choosing a therapist, it is more important to find someone you feel you can trust, than someone who is an expert in a particular field.
-We would suggest you talk to a few therapists so that you can make the right choice for you.
+When choosing a therapist, it is important to find someone you feel you can trust, than someone who is an expert in a particular field.
+We would suggest you talk to a few therapists so that you can make the right choice for yourself.

 Ideally request an initial session when you can ask the therapist various questions (see box).
 You can take a written list of questions with you, or you could ask the questions over the telephone.
 If you find that you are not happy with any of the responses then you have every right to say you do not wish to proceed.

 Fees do vary.
 Trainees charge less and some therapists operate a sliding scale so that people on a low income are not denied access to help.